-With an estimated 2,000 micro markets now on location, major questions remain about the business model that will make the markets profitable for the operator.
-Given that virtually all the current micro market operators are vending operators, the initial response is to follow the vending business model, whereby product manufacturers subsidize the micro market equipment, similar to how beverage companies provide vending machines and provide rebates based on products purchased.
+With an estimated 2,000 micro markets now on location, major questions remain about the model that will make the micro markets profitable for operator.
+Given that virtually all the current micro market operators are vending operators, the initial response is to follow the vending business model, whereby product manufacturers subsidize the micro market equipment (similar to beverage companies providing vending machines) and provide rebates based on products purchased.

-However, the vending model, when applied to micro markets, is severely limited because it does not address the major opportunity afforded by the micro markets: the ability to identify and then satisfy individual consumer tastes and to thereby increase sales.
+In my opinion, the vending model, when applied to micro markets, is severely limited because it does not address the major opportunity afforded by the micro markets: the ability to identify and then satisfy individual consumer tastes and demands for food and beverages to increase sales.

 Why data analysis?

-Instead, product manufacturers, micro market providers and micro market operators should concentrate their resources on consumer data analysis to develop product promotions to increase sales and profits.
+Instead, product manufacturers, micro market companies, and micro market operators should concentrate their resources on consumer data analysis to develop product promotions to increase micro market sales and profits.
 They can do this by:

 - Encouraging non-users at the location to become micro market consumers;

-- Increasing the units and dollars per transaction and transaction frequency by the current micro market consumers; and
+- Increasing the units and dollars per transaction and frequency of the transaction by the current micro market consumers; and

 - Converting debit/debit card consumers to use the micro market stored value account card to make purchases.

 In a previous article, I noted that vending operators need to act more like traditional retailers to optimize micro market benefits.
 One example is the use of social media.
-Micro market operators will have to use social media and mobile marketing to engage the consumer on an individual basis.
+Micro market operators will have to use social media – Facebook and Twitter – and mobile marketing to engage the consumer on an individual basis.

 To engage the consumer in a meaningful way, micro market operators need data about the consumer’s buying habits.
 Fortunately, the equipment manufacturers have software that gathers this data.
 The question is to what extent they will share it with operators to allow operators to maximize sales.

-The data file, “Market Report,” shown on this page should be familiar to all micro market operators.
+The data file, “Market Report” shown on this page should be familiar to all micro market operators.
+Any micro market operator not familiar with it needs to get up to speed on it as soon as possible.
 The market report has the basic information needed to analyze the micro market consumer, specifically: